 METHODS

 The current study is an extension of a previous larger study (Arthington et al. 2012); the report describing the original study provides extensive detail not included here.
-Except where specified, all statistical analyses were performed using the R statistical programming environment (R Core Team 2015), and statistical significance was thresholded at alpha = 0.05.
+Except where specified, all statistical analyses were performed using the R statistical programming environment (R Core Team 2015) and statistical significance was thresholded at alpha = 0.05.

 Site selection and vegetation sampling

 Riparian vegetation was surveyed between August and October in 2008, 2009 and 2010.
 Twenty river reaches were selected to sample the range of flow regime classes determined by a regional classification of flow regimes (see Mackay et al., 2014).
 Proximity to flow monitoring gauges with an associated recording history of >25 years was of primary importance.
 Duplicate surveys were made along each river reach as close as possible to the flow monitoring station (to give a total of 40 sites), but separated by at least 2 km.
-Sampling sites required 100 continuous metres of relatively intact riparian vegetation, which was not subjected to regular burning and had not been cleared in at least 20 – 30 years.
+Sampling sites required 100 continuous metres of relatively intact riparian vegetation which was not subjected to regular burning and had not been cleared in at least 20 – 30 years.
 Ideally sites were not currently grazed, although this restriction was relaxed somewhat given the extensive pastoral land use throughout the region.

 Three transects were randomly placed at each site, running perpendicular to the river.
 Additional transects were conducted at three sites, where low vegetation densities occurred.
 Transects extended from the water’s edge to the macrochannel bank, or to a maximum of 50 m from the water’s edge.
 A standard sampling area was not used due to variability in vegetation structure, channel landforms and adjacent land uses.
 Site sampling areas were typically greater than 400 m2 but ranged from 260 – 1013 m2.
 All trees, shrubs, ferns rushes, and sedges within a 5 m band centred on the transect line were identified and counted.
 Species identifications were confirmed by the Queensland Herbarium.